wodowiesel/GB-Dumper/README.md

     List can be found in the documentations folder!
 Wisdom_Tree.txt - Provided by Benjamin E.

-2. GB audio pin base function is already bult-in, but may need extra code changes for rare games!
+2. GB audio pin base function is already built-in, but may need extra code changes for rare games!

 ## REVISION HISTORY